Back to All News

 Good Day,

-My name is ( ), I live in District ( ), I am a (owner, caregiver, family member).
-I’m writing to express my deep concern about several budget decisions currently under consideration that will directly affect the stability of adult family homes and the quality of care we are able to provide to our residents.
+My name is ( ), and I am a (owner, caregiver, family member).
+I’m writing to express my deep concern about several budget decisions that will directly impact the stability of adult family homes and the quality of care we provide to our residents.

 • Protect access to Meaningful Day Services:

-Starting July 1, 2025, both the House and Senate budgets propose to stop authorizing these critical services for new residents.
-Meaningful Day Services provide far more than recreational activities—they are a lifeline for our residents, offering skill-building, social engagement, and a vital connection to their community.
-Ending access for future residents creates a permanent inequity and risks isolating vulnerable individuals simply because they live in an adult family home.
-I respectfully ask you to support a temporary waiting list and revisit funding for this program when the state’s budget allows.
+Starting July 1, 2025, the budget proposes to stop authorizing these critical services for new residents.
+Meaningful Day Services are far more than recreational activities—they are a lifeline, offering skill-building, social engagement, and vital community connection.
+Ending access would create a permanent inequity and isolate vulnerable individuals simply because they live in an adult family home.
+I respectfully ask you to veto the section ending new enrollments in this program.

 • Keep licensing fees affordable:

-The House proposes increasing the adult family home licensing bed fee to $502 and the Senate to $450—a dramatic jump from the current $225.
-For small providers like myself, this level of increase is simply unsustainable.
+The legislature has increased the adult family home licensing bed fee to $450, a dramatic increase from the current $225.
+For small providers like myself, this increase is simply unsustainable.
 We are already absorbing the rising costs of food, staffing, insurance, and compliance requirements.
-Adding a significant licensing fee increase on top of these existing pressures could force many providers out of business, reducing the availability of community-based care options for vulnerable seniors and individuals with disabilities.
-I respectfully urge you to support maintaining the fee at $225 or capping any increase at no more than $325 to ensure that adult family homes remain a viable part of Washington’s long-term care system.
+A steep licensing fee hike could force many providers out of business, reducing community-based care options for vulnerable seniors and individuals with disabilities.
+I respectfully ask you to veto the sections raising the licensing fee and protect small providers by maintaining it at $225, or capping any increase at no more than $325.

 • Preserve the Civil Penalty Account for resident-centered improvements:

 The Civil Penalty Account was created to fund projects that enhance the quality of life for residents—not to cover administrative overhead, enforcement activities, or unrelated departmental expenses.
-Diverting these funds away from their intended purpose would directly harm residents and diminish the quality of care we are able to provide.
-Please help ensure this account remains dedicated to resident-centered initiatives.
+Diverting these funds away from residents would directly harm the quality of care we can provide.
+I respectfully ask you to veto the sections that expand the use of the Civil Penalty Account beyond its intended, resident-centered purpose.

-As a provider, I am already operating on razor-thin margins, balancing ever-increasing costs with the commitment to deliver safe, compassionate, and high-quality care.
-These budget changes—if adopted—would place unbearable strain on homes like mine.
-Without relief, I and many others may be forced to close our doors, leaving vulnerable residents without the care and community they deserve.
+As a provider, I am already operating on razor-thin margins, balancing ever-increasing costs with an unwavering commitment to deliver safe, compassionate, high-quality care.
+These budget changes—if enacted—would place unbearable strain on homes like mine.
+Without relief, many of us may be forced to close our doors, leaving vulnerable residents without the care and community they deserve.

 Please stand with adult family homes and the residents who depend on us.
-We are counting on your leadership during these critical final days of session.
+We are counting on your leadership to protect Washington’s most vulnerable.

 Thank you for your time and consideration.